 This post may contain affiliate links that we may earn a small commission on at no additional cost to you.
 Read our full disclosure.

 Imagine being able to shift your mindset about money so that you are more in control of your spending habits and able to start saving your hard earned money.
-Kakeibo is an old Japanese budgeting technique that helps people create a new relationship with money and spending by being more mindful of daily expenses.
-Rather than an app or spreadsheet, it is simply done with pen and paper.
+Kakeibo is an old Japanese budgeting method that helps people create a new relationship with money and spending by being more mindful of daily expenses.
+Rather than an app or spreadsheet, you can use this method with pen and paper.

 Kakeibo, pronounced “kah-keh-boh,” is a Japanese word that translates to “household financial ledger.”
-It was created by Japan’s first female journalist, Hani Motoko, in 1904.
+Hani Motoko, Japan’s first female journalist, created it in 1904.
 The concept aims to make you more aware of your spending habits and enable you to better control them in order to start saving more.

 All you need is a pen and a notebook.
 Alternatively you could start out with a special Kakeibo notebook, like this one, but it is not necessary.
-Like most budgeting techniques, you first need to track your expenses and income for one month before you set your savings goal.
+Like most budgeting techniques, you first need to track your expenses and income for one month.
+Then you set your savings goal.

 As you record your spending for 1 month you should categorize your expenses into the following categories: